 Many who struggle with addiction lose contact with themselves, as well as others, and turn to substances as a coping mechanism.
 The nature of a horse is to seek connection and respond to authenticity.
 Our EAP model focuses on building a relationship with the client-horse-therapist to repair interpersonal connections often underlying addiction.

 At The Last Resort, horses are not merely tools, but vehicles to form a true connection with our clients.
 The genuine, nonjudgmental, and accepting nature of horses provides the bridge to connect with others in a positive, authentic way.
 Equine assisted therapy helps reform bonds of compassion and love.

 An Innovative Experiential Approach

 Neuroscience reveals that sensory input, specifically rhythmic, repetitive motion (such as on the back of a horse) is effective at forming new neural pathways in the brain.
-In EAP sessions, clients consistently practice self-regulation which gives them skills to calm their body and enable them to cognitively process more clearly.
+In EAP sessions, clients consistently practice self-regulation which gives them the skills to calm their body and enable them to cognitively process more clearly.